ntploc21/string-matching-sc203/README.md

 # Installation

-Each algorithm implementation is included in its designated folder.
+Each algorithm implementation is included in its dedicated folder.
 To run or test a specific algorithm, go to each folder and read README.md on each algorithm for more details.

 # Exploration Resources